Kdeer/OnTheMap-2.0/README.md

 2. If user already had a post, then an alert view controller will pop out to ask the user whether to cover the last post with this new one after user pressed the post a new pin button.

-There could be some other features not listed above and bugs, you are very welcome to explore by yourself.
+There could be some other features not listed above and bugs, you are very welcome to explore by yourself!